 – (and if you’re brave, you can ask them to look at one of your pieces, but you have to have a really thick skin. don’t get offended if they don’t like it) what do you think of this piece?

-You should look to talk to at least 5 people about this before picking a direction, though ideally you might talk to about 20 people.
-You won’t know enough about your market to nail your branding and marketing strategies until you’ve talked to near 50 of them.
+You should look to talk to at least 5 people about this before picking a direction, though ideally you might talk to about 30 people.
+You won’t know enough about your market to nail your branding and marketing strategies until you’ve talked to at least that many.
 So this is a good time to get started.

 5. Decision Time – With all the information you got from testing your market, you should now be able to tell who is a good fit for your work and who isn’t.
 You should almost always pick ONE market.
 The more markets you pick, the more work you have to do because two markets means double the branding, double the marketing, double the research, etc.

 I find that a lot of the time we are drawn to picking multiple markets because we are afraid we won’t have enough customers if we choose one.
 That’s not true though.
 There are plenty of people in almost any market.
 If you picked the right market, the hardest part is making sure they know you exist, not convincing them to buy.
 They already want to buy.